AimanChowdhury01/CPSC-217/1) README.md

-This repository contains the projects from my first year computer science course.
+This repository contains the projects from my first year computer science course, CPSC 217